Dairy Flooring – Solutions For the Dairy And Milk Industry

 This creates a potential for thermal cycling and thermal shock in the floors for all plant areas.
-Originally, the old school approach would install brick flooring since brick handles the thermal shock very well.
+Originally, the old-school approach would install brick flooring since brick handles the thermal shock very well.

-Chemical resistant milk production flooring
+Chemical-resistant milk production flooring

 Permanent Non-slip texture dairy floors

-Wet cooler flooring can bring a slip issue, which can lead to severe injuries and lawsuits.
+Wet cooler flooring can bring a slip issue, leading to severe injuries and lawsuits.
 Urethane cement floors provide the best slip resistance for the life of the flooring.
 The anti-slip additive is “built-in” through the entire thickness of the coating.
 A textured floor surface can boost productivity and increase worker morale.
 Additionally, textures can provide an optimum combination of slip resistance and cleanability.
 This is especially valuable in loading docks where crates must be manually slid across the floors.